Structural functionalism: Talcott Parsons

 Talcott Parsons began writing in the 1930s and contributed to sociology, political science, anthropology, and psychology.
-Structural functionalism and Parsons have received a lot of criticism.
+Structural functionalism and Parsons have received much criticism.
 Numerous critics have pointed out Parsons' underemphasis of political and monetary struggle, the basics of social change, and the by and large "manipulative" conduct unregulated by qualities and standards.
 Structural functionalism, and a large portion of Parsons' works, appear to be insufficient in their definitions concerning the connections amongst institutionalized and non-institutionalized conduct, and the procedures by which institutionalization happens.

 Parsons was heavily influenced by Durkheim and Max Weber, synthesizing much of their work into his action theory, which he based on the system-theoretical concept and the methodological principle of voluntary action.
 He held that "the social system is made up of the actions of individuals".
 His starting point, accordingly, is the interaction between two individuals faced with a variety of choices about how they might act, choices that are influenced and constrained by a number of physical and social factors.

 Parsons determined that each individual has expectations of the other's action and reaction to their own behavior, and that these expectations would (if successful) be "derived" from the accepted norms and values of the society they inhabit.
 As Parsons himself emphasized, in a general context there would never exist any perfect "fit" between behaviors and norms, so such a relation is never complete or "perfect".

 Social norms were always problematic for Parsons, who never claimed (as has often been alleged) that social norms were generally accepted and agreed upon, should this prevent some kind of universal law.
 Whether social norms were accepted or not was for Parsons simply a historical question.

 As behaviors are repeated in more interactions, and these expectations are entrenched or institutionalized, a role is created.
 Parsons defines a "role" as the normatively-regulated participation "of a person in a concrete process of social interaction with specific, concrete role-partners".
 Although any individual, theoretically, can fulfill any role, the individual is expected to conform to the norms governing the nature of the role they fulfill.

 Furthermore, one person can and does fulfill many different roles at the same time.
 In one sense, an individual can be seen to be a "composition" of the roles he inhabits.
 Certainly, today, when asked to describe themselves, most people would answer with reference to their societal roles.

 Parsons later developed the idea of roles into collectivities of roles that complement each other in fulfilling functions for society.
 Some roles are bound up in institutions and social structures (economic, educational, legal and even gender-based).
 These are functional in the sense that they assist society in operating and fulfilling its functional needs so that society runs smoothly.